 ADVERTISEMENT

-Mark Cuban (The Overseer Option)
+Mark Cuban

-No, he’s not going to call himself “GM.”
-But with ~27% ownership and two decades of guiding Mavs hoops, including the 2011 title, Mark Cuban re-emerging as a president/overseer is very real.
-Under Harrison, Cuban’s voice faded.
-With Harrison out, Cuban’s return to strategy, paired with a hands-on GM for grind work, could be the “back to basics” reset.
+Under Harrison, Cuban’s chose to stay at a distance.
+With Harrison out, Cuban’s return to strategy, paired with a hands-on GM for grind work, could be the “back to basics” reset given his passion for the Mavs.
 He knows the culture, understands the fans, and can steady the brand overnight.
-The question: Does he want the daily smoke again, and how much leash will Dumont give him?
+But does he want the daily smoke again, and how much leash will Dumont give him?

-Michael Finley (The Culture Pick)
+Michael Finley

 If the interim stint hums, Finley is the most seamless full-time hire.
 He’s lived both eras (Cuban’s and Harrison’s), understands the roster’s strengths/holes, and brings player empathy to tricky negotiations.
 Fan buy-in would be instant.
 Also, he reportedly wasn’t gung-ho about moving Luka in the first place, file that under “judgment you can sell.”

-Matt Riccardi (The Modernizer)
+Matt Riccardi

 The ex-Jazz GM advised Dallas during its surge to the 2024 Finals and earned internal fans.
 Now in Detroit’s front office, he’d require title/permission gymnastics, but Lindsey brings 50-win habits and sober talent evaluation.
 If Dallas wants a “get it right, right now” adult, this is that archetype.

-Bob Myers (The Dream Hire)
+Bob Myers

 Four rings in the Golden State, two Executive of the Year awards, and elite people skills.
-He’s currently enjoying a broader, less grindy role at HBSE.
+He’s currently enjoying a broader, less grinding role at HBSE.
 If he ever wants the chair again, he picks his team, not vice versa.
 Dallas will (and should) make the call.
 Long shot, franchise-changer if it happens.

-Masai Ujiri (The Big-Game Hunt)
+Masai Ujiri

 Architect of Toronto’s 2019 title, global footprint, fearless when the move is there (hello, Kawhi).
 The Raptors era has cooled lately, and stylistically, some of the “long athletes, light on shooting/playmaking” issues mirror Dallas’ current build.
 Contract, control, and compensation make this complicated.
 Intriguing?
 Absolutely.
 Likely?
 Tougher.

-David Griffin (The PR-Savvy Champ)
+David Griffin

 Ring in Cleveland, solid drafting in New Orleans, comfortable with cameras and crises, David Griffin could reset Dallas’ public tone Day 1.
 He’s a free agent, which helps.
 If the Mavs prioritize a grown communicator who can also construct a playoff roster, Griffin checks boxes.

-The Roster Puzzle the New GM Inherits
+The Roster puzzle the new GM inherits

-What’s Next For the Dallas Mavericks After Nico Harrison’s Firing?
+What’s next for the Dallas Mavericks after Nico Harrison’s firing?

 Second, the calendar is ruthless.
 The February trade deadline isn’t waiting.
 Whoever gets the job (or if the interim duo keeps authority through February) has to thread a tricky needle: